Vikms95/js-top-todo-list/notes.md

     :DOM-creation
         -renderViewDefaultProject (loads a div for the project object and it's todos objects with default property set to true)
-        -renderViewGeneralProjects (loads all projects objects with it's todos objects) -renderViewProject (imports createProjectObject)
+        -renderViewHome (loads all projects objects with it's todos objects) -renderViewProject (imports createProjectObject)
         -renderViewStaticElements
         -renderViewTodayTodos (loads all todos with due date for the current day)